-We’re always trying to keep our overhead rate low.
-In the past year, we used 83 percent of our total operating expenses for programs that directly benefit children, families, and communities.
+We’re always working to keep our overhead rate low.
+In 2015, we used 84 percent of our total operating expenses for programs that directly benefit children, families, and communities.

 At World Vision, we strive to be financially accountable to our donors and to the communities we serve.

 While overall revenue declined slightly in FY15, our commitment to tackling poverty reached new levels, fueled by the conclusion of a 5-year capital campaign.
 As we start fiscal 2016, the trend for cash contributions has improved, indicating a stronger outlook for the coming year.

 World Vision reports joint cost activities on the Financial Statements and the Form 990 as required by Generally Accepted Accounting Principles and the IRS.
 The allocation of these costs appropriately follows the guiding principles for reporting activities that have components of Fundraising, Management and General, and Programs.
 Activities with a joint cost component occur in our Donor Contact Center as well as in our 30 Hour Famine program.

 Operating revenue for the organization declined by 3% during the year.
 While private cash and public grant donations declined, gift-in-kind revenue rose 10%.

 Fundraising, management, and general expenses (sometimes called overhead expenses) decreased by 2% in 2015.
 Our overhead rate (overhead expenses as a percent of operating revenue) remained steady at 15%.